guinartm/DAM19-1/Assignment 1.md

 ```
 ___

-## Data Analysis
+## Pre Data Analysis

-1. We note that some of the last files in the August database belong to September and we decided to place this files in the corresponding database.
+1. We noted that some of the last files in the August database belong to September, so we decided to place this files in the corresponding database.

 2. We observed a large number of query/errors during August 18th which could mean that there is an error in the database.
 However, for our current analysis, we assume that the data is correct.

 https://github.com/nicodalessandro11/DAM19/blob/master/Data1.xlsx